rancher/rke2/docs/advanced.md

 - Pass the config to the Kubernetes APIServer as encryption-provider-config

 Once enabled any created secret will be encrypted with this key.
-Note that if you disable encryption then any encrypted secrets will not be readable until you enable encryption again.
+Note that if you disable encryption then any encrypted secrets will not be readable until you enable encryption again using the same key.

 # Node Labels and Taints

 RKE2 agents can be configured with the options `--node-label` and `--node-taint` which adds a label and taint to the kubelet.
-The two options only add labels and/or taints [at registration time,](FIXME/rke2/latest/en/installation/install-options/#node-labels-and-taints-for-agents) so they can only be added once and not changed after that again by running RKE2 commands.
+The two options only add labels and/or taints [at registration time [FIXME]](#FIXME), so they can only be added once and not changed after that again by running RKE2 commands.

 If you want to change node labels and taints after node registration you should use `kubectl`.
 Refer to the official Kubernetes documentation for details on how to add [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and [node labels.](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#add-a-label-to-a-node)